deadManAlive/docker-arm-cross-build-scripts/README.md

 # Docker ARM Cross Build Scripts

-This repository contains all you need to develop and cross-compile C++ applications for the Raspberry Pi (both 32 and 64 bit).
+This repository contains Dockerfiles and scripts to cross-compile common C and C++ libraries and programs for the Raspberry Pi (both 32 and 64 bit):

-It cross-compiles many useful libraries and tools:

  - **Zlib**: compression library (OpenSSL and Python dependency)
  - **OpenSSL**: cryptography library (Python dependency)